-When you first learn how to tile, you will probably have been introduced to cement grout as a standard to use in your work.
-But more tilers are turning to epoxy grout for indoor and outdoor home tile sealing.
-Epoxy grout is one of the many types of grout available to tilers, but how is it different from cement?
+When you first learn how to tile, cement grout is often presented as the standard option for sealing your work.
+However, more tilers are now opting for epoxy grout for both indoor and outdoor projects.
+Epoxy grout is just one of several types available, but how does it differ from cement grout?

-In 2018, structural projects consumed approximately three billion square feet of the famous ceramic tile.
-For the longest time, cement grout has been commonly used by tilers to conjoin these ceramic tiles.
+In 2018, structural projects utilised approximately three billion square feet of ceramic tile, highlighting its enduring popularity.
+For many years, cement grout has been the go-to choice for tilers to bond these tiles effectively.

 FOUR MAIN TYPES OF GROUT